 As parents (or parents-to-be), you may know that it is not always easy to find books, TV shows, and movies that represent diverse families.
-Last year, in its annual Where We Are on TV report, GLAAD announced that representation of LGBTQ characters in mainstream media was at an all-time high, but that it was still only at 10.2%.
-Ten percent!
+This year, in its annual Where We Are on TV report, GLAAD announced that representation of LGBTQ+ characters in mainstream media was at an all-time high, but that it was still only at 11.9%.

 Why Do I Have Two Mommies? | Janai Akerele

 This book follows Angel as she asks all the important people in her life, “Why do I have two mommies?”
 The story explores themes of inclusion and diversity for a young audience.

 Umi & Uma | Nyesha and Samantha Davis-Williams

 This tale of two moms raising a baby was actually written from the perspective of two moms, raising a baby-making them uniquely qualified writers for this story!
 The book follows their adventure to motherhood in the fictional land of Astrin.